 cooked… booked: hot chai and crispy pakoras.

-Sunday was just one of those days!
+Today was just one of those days!
 We woke up to the rain and it just wasn’t stopping.
 Hoping for some sunshine we attempted to go about our day but soon realized it was going to be like this all day.
 After moping around the house I suddenly remembered what my dad always hinted to my mom.
-HD was excited and accepted the proposition graciously [love sigh::my guinea pig].
+The husband was of course, excited and accepted the proposition graciously.
 And our plan was made!
 Evening chai with vegetable pakoras, and a Bollywood movie.

 I used onions, potatoes, long hot peppers, and green chilies for my vegetable pakoras.
-These can be made with pretty much any vegetable of your liking (cauliflower, eggplant, zucchini… etc.)
+These can be made with pretty much any vegetable of your liking (cauliflower, okra, etc)

-Sift the chickpea flour into a medium bowl.
-Mix in the coriander powder, cumin, chili powder, salt, turmeric, chili powder, garam masala and garlic.
-Make a well in the center of the flour.
-Gradually pour the water into the well and mix to form a thick, smooth batter.
-Mix in the fresh coriander and mint.
-Let sit for 15-20 minutes.
-Once mixture has settled mix in all vegetables.
-Over medium-high heat in a large, heavy saucepan, heat the oil to 375 degrees F. Fry the coated vegetables in small batches until golden brown, about 4 to 5 minutes.
-Drain on paper towels before serving.
-Pakoras test best when eaten hot and fresh.
-Serve them with mint chutney, tamarind chutney, or just plain!
+- Sift the chickpea flour into a medium bowl.
+Mix in all the spices and salt.
+Add the water and mix until a thick paste.
+Taste for salt and adjust if needed.
+Add the onions and let sit for 10-15 minutes.
+Once mixture has settled in; mix more water if required (the batter should resemble the same thickness as pancake batter).
+Add additional vegetables.
+Over medium-high heat in a large, heavy saucepan, heat the oil to 375 degrees F. Fry the coated vegetables in small batches until golden brown, about 2 minutes per batch.
+Drain on paper towels before serving, add a dash of chaat masala.
+Pakoras taste best when eaten hot and fresh.
+Serve them with mint chutney, ketchup, or on their own!